JabRef/user-documentation/en/advanced/fields.md

 * **publisher** The publisher's name.
 * **school** The name of the academic institution where a thesis was written.
 * **series** The name of a series or set of books.
 When citing an entire book, the `title` field gives its title and an optional `series` field gives the name of a series or multi-volume set in which the book is published.
 * **title** The title of the work.
 The capitalization may depend on the bibliography style and on the language used.
-For words that have to be capitalized \(such as a proper noun\), enclose the word \(or its first letter\) in braces.
+For words that have to be capitalized \(such as a proper noun\), enclose the word in braces.
 * **type** The type of a technical report - for example, "Research Note".
 * **volume** The volume of a journal or multivolume book.
 * **year** The year of publication or, for an unpublished work, the year it was written.
 Generally it should consist of four numerals, such as `1984`, although the standard styles can handle any `year` whose last four nonpunctuation characters are numerals, such as "\(about 1984\)".
 This field is required for most entry types.